xianghao9506/QuartetLab/content/products/grounded-grid.md

 This design choice provides several important advantages:

 - **Absolute DC reference stability**
-  By tying the grid to ground, the tube’s operating point is referenced to a fixed and noise-free potential, eliminating long-term drift caused by floating grid bias networks.
+  The tube’s operating point is referenced to a fixed and noise-free potential, eliminating long-term drift caused by floating grid bias networks.

 - **Reduced susceptibility to offset and noise**
   A grounded grid greatly reduces sensitivity to leakage currents, grid bias variation, and power-supply-related disturbances, resulting in lower output offset and improved channel stability.